norswap/nanoeth/src/com/norswap/nanoeth/signature/README.md

 For every signature `(r,s)` the signature `(r, -s (mod n))` is a valid signature of the same message (1).
-It is undesirable to be able to have two identical signed transactions with different signatures, which is a limited form o [malleability].
+It is undesirable to be able to have two identical signed transactions with different signatures, which is a limited form of [malleability].
 In particular, bad things can happen when a signature is used as a unique identifier for the purpose of replay protection (e.g. [Bitcoin malleability attack][bit-mal]).
 Therefore, `s` values higher than half of the subgroup's order (`n/2`) are canonicalized to their modular complement `-s = n - s (mod n)`.